Black locust decking is now leading the way as a sustainable, eco-friendly, and low-maintenance alternative.

 When selecting materials for outdoor decking, architects, builders, and homeowners have traditionally turned to tropical hardwoods like Batu (Red Balau) for their durability and rich color.
 However, black locust decking is now leading the way as a sustainable, eco-friendly, and low-maintenance alternative.
 At Black Locust Lumber, we were the first to pioneer black locust, transforming it from an agricultural staple into an award-winning architectural product featured in LEED-certified projects across the United States.
 Here, we’ll compare black locust decking with Batu to highlight why black locust is an excellent choice for sustainable, high-performance decking.
 Think of black locust like choosing local produce at a farmer’s market.
-By opting for black locust decking, you’re choosing a sustainable, domestic hardwood that minimizes environmental impact while delivering the high performance you need for exterior applications.
+By opting for black locust wood decking, you’re choosing a sustainable, domestic hardwood that minimizes environmental impact while delivering the high performance you need for exterior applications.

 Historically, black locust was valued in agriculture for its durability and resilience.
 Farmers used black locust for fence posts and timber framing, with many black locust posts still standing strong over 100 years later.
 Recognizing its incredible potential, Black Locust Lumber pioneered the shift from black locust as an agricultural material to a premier architectural product.
 Today, our black locust wood is featured in award-winning, LEED-certified architectural projects across the United States, a testament to its eco-friendly and sustainable benefits.